dylan-isaac/minecraft-ai/docs/OVERVIEW.md

 7. OBSERVABILITY.md - Learn about monitoring and testing infrastructure
 8. MAINTENANCE.md - Learn about project maintenance
 9. Wishlist - Discover planned improvements and potential contributions

+### Conversation Management (In Progress)

+A new server-side conversation management system is being implemented to enable persistent, multi-turn AI chat from Minecraft.
+See [wishlist/conversation-history.md](../wishlist/conversation-history.md) for requirements, design, and progress.
+This feature is being developed with TDD and documentation-first practices.